Prashant Chaudhary Prashant is a full-stack digital marketer with a special love for the fintech and payments industry.

 Checkout Form

-Spending some time to customise WooCommerce checkout page lets your customers add many products to their carts with ease.
-What’s more, if you know how to edit the WooCommerce checkout page, you can make it easy for your customers to select other variants of a product.
+Spending some time to customise the WooCommerce checkout page lets your customers add many products to their carts with ease.
+What’s more, if you know how to edit the WooCommerce page, you can make it easy for your customers to select other variants of a product.
 This increases your order value in the long run.
+Additionally, for those comfortable with development, customising the WooCommerce checkout page can be done using code snippets, providing endless flexibility for every experience level.

 Extra Accessories Option along with Product